Considering the style and character of your kitchen

 Don’t forget to think about the character of your home.
 When was it built?
 Is it a traditional home with skirting boards and dado rails?
 Or perhaps it’s a sleek, modern home with not a lot of detail.
 Do you want to show off these elements or perhaps put your own twist on it?
 We think enhancing the natural features in the kitchen will bring personality and charm to any kitchen.

 Scroll down to see how you can design a kitchen that suits your home and your style...

 Where to start

-When beginning your kitchen renovation, think about it as a whole, rather than just one aspect.
-Three main questions to ask yourself are - how do you use your kitchen?
-What do you need from it?
-What would you like it to have?
+When beginning your kitchen renovation, the three main questions to ask yourself are - How do I use my kitchen?
+What do I need from it?
+What would I like it to have?
 If you use your kitchen a lot of the time, or as a home office, make sure it works for that purpose, and that it’s functional for cooking and dining too.

 Before you begin your kitchen renovation, think of all the elements you need.
 Consider how they’ll work together to create your functional space.

 Combining colours, materials and finishes across your kitchen